lizzypokerface/progressive-pulse/_posts/2025-08-24-weekly-news.markdown

 # East Asia

+Concerns remain about Japanese militarism 80 years after WWII [i].
+Taiwan increased its defense spending by nearly 23% [i].
+The US military presence in Korea was questioned [i].

 * [`Friends of Socialist China` 80 years since the end of World War II – Japanese militarism has not changed its spots](https://socialistchina.org/2025/08/22/80-years-since-the-end-of-world-war-ii-japanese-militarism-has-not-changed-its-spots/)
 * [`Empire Watch` UNLOCKED (Full Ep) Reunify & Resist: Why the US Military Has No Place in Korea with Ju-Hyun Park](https://www.youtube.com/watch?v=_hUFxdMgaIo)
 * [`Diplomatify` Inside the East Asia Summit: The Untold Story of Power and Rivalry](https://www.youtube.com/watch?v=YKnhKsOLecM)